bhauman/lein-figwheel/README.md

 clojurescript >= 0.0-2665, and will work even better with the comming releases.

-lein-figwheel "0.2.2-SNAPSHOT" has a built in REPL that is attached to your running application.
+lein-figwheel "0.2.2-SNAPSHOT" has a built in ClojureScript REPL that is attached to your running application.
 All the instructions below are for "0.2.2-SNAPSHOT"

 ![Figwheel heads up example](https://s3.amazonaws.com/bhauman-blog-images/figwheel_image.png)